Bootcamps

 - Deadly Triad

-- Variational Inference / ELBO
+- Variational Inference in Heterogeneous Apprenticeship Learning

 - KKT Conditions